What Plants Do I Choose?

-In a state like Texas with our crazy geography, heat, all the rain or none at all, even the plants themselves are confused, so how could you know where to begin.
-The truth is, if you are in the Central Texas, Austin or surrounding area, you could call me for a consultation and I could just tell you what to plant.
+In a state like Texas with our crazy heat, all the rain or none at all, even the plants themselves are confused; so how could you know where to begin.
+The truth is if you are in the Central Texas, Austin or surrounding area, you could call me for a consultation and I could just tell you what to plant.
 However, if you are looking for some great free advice, I’ve got that too.

-Most of us will begin with a construction site, or inherited someone else’s who knows what.
+Most of us will begin with a construction site, or inherit someone else’s who knows what.
 How could you know what the people before you used in the way of chemicals or what horrible dirt lies beneath that brand new mulch.
-The good news is, compost can fix all of that.
+The good news is, compost can fix all of that too.
 Compost, compost, compost.
-Every single spring buy compost in bags or bulk and cover your entire property lawn and all with at least half an inch or more in beds if there is room for the depth (remember to keep a minimum of 4 inches of mulch/compost in beds).
+Every single spring buy compost in bags or bulk and cover your entire property lawn and all with 1/4 to 1/2 at inch or more in the beds if there is room for the depth (remember to keep a minimum of 4 inches of mulch/compost in beds).
 Rake it into your lawn as a top-dressing and into your beds for food all year.

 Next you do a light schedule for your space; catch the hours of sun front, sides and back by taking photos at 10:00, 12:00, 2 and 4.
-Above you see perfect examples of one side with full sun and the fence has shade, the next is full sun, the next is dappled and the later is part sun and part shade.
-Below: part sun/ part shade, full sun, shade.
+Light changes in your space throughout the day and it’s your job or the designers job to determine how many hours per day the plants will receive.
 There is a plant for all spaces and a solution to every challenge.

-Create a design using online tools or by constructing a grid on a copy of your survey/plat with square foot/ 5, or 10 foot squares that assist you in planning for how many plants will fill in a space.
+Create a design using online tools or by constructing a grid on a copy of your survey/plat with 5, or 10 foot squares that assist you in planning for how many plants will fill in a space.
 Above is a quick sketch of a space with some basic measurements and a 5 foot grid.
 I have hard lined the changes we know we want to make but the rest are negotiated as you go depending on cost and priorities.
 This is a very typical sketch I would make for a client after a landscape consultation.
-This would not include specific plants in beds this large but it would include a list of plants that work in this light, or as mentioned previously you create your own by researching the internet and my blog.
+This would not include specific plants in beds this large but it would include a list of plants that work in this light.
+As mentioned previously, you can create your own by researching the internet and my blog.

 Choose plants in various sizes and colors as well as evergreen and deciduous.
 Choose colors and textures from ground cover to as tall as your space allows.
 Be sure to plan each 5 ft square accordingly.
 If your shrub or choice is 5 feet wide, each one takes up a square.
 3, 2 ft wide plants would spill over a 5 foot space, and so on.
 Plant in groups and use symmetry to make color composition easier.
 Opposite colors on the color wheel compliment and “pop” in sun, texture is your friend in shade and dappled light.

 So now you have a great place to start.
-Soil, sun schedule, plants then proper timing and planting.
-Trees and shrubs are best planted in winter.
-Smaller perennials and herbs are best to plant in spring.
-Dig your hole twice as wide and a bit deeper, add a little compost to each hole to mix into the existing soil then plant your root ball with some root activator, water in well each day for a couple of weeks, then graduate to a few times a week, then once a week and so on as needed for the first two years until established.
+Soil, sun schedule, plants then of course, proper timing and planting.
+Trees and shrubs are best planted in fall and late winter months (late September -mid November).
+Smaller perennials and herbs are best to plant in spring (mid February-mid April or early May.
+Dig your hole twice as wide and a bit deeper, add a little compost to each hole to mix into the existing soil then plant your root ball with some root activator, water in well.
+Water each day for a couple of weeks, then graduate to a few times a week, then once a week and so on as needed for the first two years until established.
 Xeriscape is low water plants by definition so don’t limit yourself to cacti, branch out to color and lush texture if that is your preference and still be water conscious with water wise native and adapted plants for Central Texas.

-If you’re in Austin or the surrounding area and would like a personal educational and/or design consultation, call me 512-733-777 or email me at email@example.com.
-A one hour landscape consultation in far south Austin or Buda is $100 an hour, $125 an hour Central and $150 for Cedar Park, Georgetown and Hutto.
-512-733-7777, or email me at firstname.lastname@example.org.
+If you’re in Austin or the surrounding area and would like a personal Educational Consultation and/or Landscape Design, call me 512-733-777 or email me at firstname.lastname@example.org.
+A 45 minute landscape consultation in far south Austin or Buda is $350 up to $375 for outlying areas.
+The consultation includes a concept sketch, a list of plants that work best in your space and basic information and instructions on all things planting, watering and timing as well as the best place to find your plants and materials.
 It’s the best money you will ever spend on your land; for a small fee I will save you thousands.

 Lisa’s Landscape & Design